The Lewis and Clark Expedition Meets Medical and Health Challenges As They Go West

 “Cold,” “verry Cold,” and “excessively Cold” are the words Clark uses to describe the weather during a five day period of the winter of 1804-05.
 With temperatures dipping to 45 degrees below zero it is not surprising that a number of the expedition members suffered frostbite during their residence at Fort Mandan, located in present day North Dakota.
 One cold and stormy November day a group led by Lewis searched for game and were stranded on a sand bar.
 According to John Ordway, they, “had to be out in the water abt 2 hours.
 The Ice running against their legs.
 Their close froze on them.
 One of them got 1 of his feet frost bit.”

-I have been wet and as cold in every part as I ever was in my life.
+I have been wet and as cold in every part as I ever was in my life, indeed I was at one time fearfull my feet would freeze in the thin mockersons which I wore.

 The following month another party was out on the prairie, and both Ordway and Clark note the occurrence of frostbite.
 Ordway writes that two men had frostbitten feet and another a frostbitten ear.
 Clark records that it was one degree below zero.
 The next day the temperature registered twelve degrees below zero when Clark led fifteen men on a buffalo hunt and, “Several men returned a little frost bit, one of [the] men with his feet badly frost bit my Servents [York] feet also frosted & his P—s a little.”
 Evidently York’s afflictions were temporary.
 In future years his descendents could be found among the Indian tribes along the path of the expedition.